VirtuosoJoel/RubyExcel/README.md

       }
     }

-#Import the Sash to a Sheet
+#Import the Hash to a Sheet
 s.load( h )
 #Or append the Hash to a Sheet
 s << h